rdnsx/Bedrock-Status/readme.md

    docker run -d -p 5000:5000 -e SERVER=<YOUR-MINECRAFT_SERVER_DOMAIN_HERE> rdnsx/bedrockstatus
    ```

+Access the application by opening your web browser and navigating to `http://localhost:5000`.

 ## Setup with Docker-Compose

 1. Clone this repository to your local machine: